NandyBa/Vinca/README.md

 **Roadmap**
-- Use Flare's State Connector to manage dynamicly the LTV.
+- Use **Flare's State Connector** to manage dynamicly the LTV.
 That's a key feature to keep user position save.
 And it's currently not done by any lending and borrowing protocol.
 Only Aave to regular change but the are not automatic yet.
-Having a protocol who react quily to event like a not regular ERC20 transfert or a de-peg will reduce risk for our users.
+Having a **protocol who react quickly** to events like a not regular ERC20 transfert or a de-peg will reduce risk for our users.